Order of Saint Augustine: Present day

 Members of the Order minister in over 50 countries.
+Current Catholic church head Pope Leo XIV is a member of the Order.
+He is also the first member of this friar-based Augustinian order to become pope.

 Government

 The Order of St Augustine, which follows the Rule of St. Augustine, is also governed by its Constitutions, first drawn up by prior general Augustinus Novellus in 1298.
 The Constitutions have been periodically updated and revised.

 At the head is the prior general.
-Currently, the prior general is Alejandro Moral, who was elected in September 2013 and re-elected in 2019.
+Currently, the prior general is Joseph Farrell, who was elected in September 2025.
 The prior general is elected every six years by the general chapter.
 The prior general is aided by six assistants and a secretary, also elected by the general chapter.
 These form the Curia Generalitia.
 Each province is governed by a provincial, each commissariate by a commissary general, each of the two congregations by a vicar-general, and every monastery by a prior (only the Czech monastery of Alt-Brunn, in Moravia, is under an abbot) and every college by a rector.
 The members of the order are divided into priests and brothers.

 The Augustinians, like most religious orders, have a cardinal protector.

 The chief house of the order remains the International College of St. Monica at Rome, Via S. Uffizio No. 1.
 It is also the residence of the general of the order (prior generalis) and of the curia generalis.

 The habit

-The choir and outdoor dress of the monks is of black woollen material, with long, wide sleeves, a black leather cincture and a long pointed capuche reaching to the cincture.
+The choir and outdoor dress of the friars is of black woollen material, with long, wide sleeves, a black leather cincture and a long pointed capuche reaching to the cincture.
 The indoor dress consists of a black habit with capuche and cincture.
 In many Augustinian houses white is used in summer and also worn in public, usually in places where there were no Dominicans.
 Shoes and out of doors (prior to Vatican II) a black hat or biretta completed the habit.

 The Order of Saint Augustine holds the status of an NGO (Non-Governmental Organisation) with the United Nations.
-The Holy See Observer requested that the representatives of the aid the work of the Holy See in studying the drafts of documents that the United Nations publishes on the occasion of major World Summits.
+The Holy See Observer requested that the representatives of the order aid the work of the Holy See in studying the drafts of documents that the United Nations publishes on the occasion of major World Summits.